WollfieGitHub/BachelorProject/README.md

 - `_/5` - [Design, analysis and fabrication of robotic arm for sorting of multi-materials](Resources/Papers/Roboticarmforsortingofmulti-materialsZolBahri-Khoo.pdf)
 - `1/5` - [Implementing HuPf Algorithm for the Inverse Kinematics of General 6R/P Manipulators](Resources/Papers/main.pdf)
 - `5/5` - [Solution of Inverse Kinematics for 6R Robot Manipulators With Offset Wrist Based on Geometric Algebra](Resources/Papers/jmr_005_03_031010.pdf)
+- `_/5` - [Introduction to Inverse Kinematics](Resources/Papers/iksurvey.pdf) : List of different methods for
+solving inverse kinematics numerically
+- `5/5` - [Analytical Inverse Kinematic Computation for
+  7-DOF Redundant Manipulators With Joint Limits and Its Application to Redundancy Resolution](Resources/Papers/Analytical_Inverse_Kinematic_Computation_for_7-DOF_Redundant_Manipulators_With_Joint_Limits_and_Its_Application_to_Redundancy_Resolution.pdf)
+: Complete solution for analytical Inverse Kinematics
+- `4/5` - [An Analytical Solution for Inverse Kinematics of 7-DOF Redundant Manipulators with Offsets at
+  Elbow and Wrist](Resources/Papers/An_Analytical_Solution_to_Inverse_Kinematics_of_Seven_Degree-of-freedom_Redundant_Manipulator.pdf) : Helped
+understand the previous paper